East Slavs

-The East Slavs are the most populous subgroup of the Slavs.
-They speak the East Slavic languages, and formed the majority of the population of the medieval state Kievan Rus', which they consider their cultural ancestor.
+The East Slavs are a subgroup of the Slavs, who speak East Slavic languages and reside chiefly in Eastern Europe but extend also across northern Asia and the Pacific Ocean.
+They formed the majority of the population of the medieval state Kievan Rus', which they consider their cultural ancestor.
 Belarusians, Russians and Ukrainians are the existing East Slavic groups.
-Rusyns are sometimes considered a separate nation, though they are often considered a subgroup of Ukrainians.
+Rusyns and Don Cossacks are sometimes considered a separate nation, though they are often considered a subgroup of Ukrainians and Russians.